BoT-SORT: Robust Associations Multi-Pedestrian Tracking: Kalman Filter Model

 Where $\vb*{F}_k$ is the transition matrix from discrete-time $k-1$ to $k$.
 The observation matrix is $\vb*{H}_k$.
 The random variables $\vb*{n}_{k}$ and $\vb*{v}_{k}$ represent the process and measurement noise respectively.
 They are assumed to be independent and identically distributed (i.i.d) with normal distribution.

 The process noise covariance $\vb*{Q}_k$ and measurement noise covariance $\vb*{R}_k$ matrices might change with each time step.
-Kalman filter consists of prediction step and updates step.
+Kalman filter consists of a prediction step and update step.
 The entire Kalman filter can be summarized in the following recursive equations: